smithphil88/the_lucky_roll_cafe/README.md

 User issues were created and issues and tasks were planned and referred back to over the course of the project using this Kanban Board.

-The [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method was used to assist with the organisation of the project, it helped prioritise certain tasks and leave tasks until the end that were not needed for the scope of this assessement.
+The [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method was used to assist with the organisation of the project.
+It helped prioritise certain tasks and leave tasks until the end that were not needed for the scope of this assessement.

 ![screenshot](documentation/github-project.png)

-Github Issues
+### Github Issues

 [Github Issues](https://github.com/smithphil88/the_lucky_roll_cafe/issues) was used alongside Github Projects.
 This was how I created my user stories, using a custom template that served my purposes.